aFarkas/lazysizes/README.md

     class="lazyload" />
 ```

-##Specifying image dimensions (minimizing reflows and avoiding page jumps)
+##Tip: Specifying image dimensions (minimizing reflows and avoiding page jumps)
-To minimize reflows, content jumping or unpredictable behavior with some other JS widgets (isotope, masonry, some sliders...) the width **and** the height of an image should be specified.
+To minimize reflows, content jumping or unpredictable behavior with some other JS widgets (isotope, masonry, some sliders/carousels...) the width **and** the height of an image should be calculable by the browser before the image source itself is loaded.
 For "static" images this can done using either CSS or using the content attributes:

 ```html
 <img